WDI-SEA/notes/15-python/python-neural-networks/readme.md

 ### Neural Networks using Iris Data

 For this code-along we'll go through the example found [here](https://www.tensorflow.org/get_started/tflearn).
+It uses the [iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set), which measures the length and width of petals and sepals of 3 different species of irises.
+Sepals in this case are the mini-petals, though on many flowers the sepals are green.

 ## Further reading